About the Journal

 - The mission of JPBLHE is to publish rigorous research related to problem-based learning in higher education.
 The journal should also engage key and emerging scholars in significant discussion of key issues facing PBL researchers and practitioners in higher education.
 The journal should provide up-to-date information to scholars and practitioners who are new to PBL research and pedagogy, enabling them to address current gaps in the literature and/or to transform current learning environments and practices.

 JPBLHE publishes original research papers about PBL in higher education.
 Papers submitted to the journal are examined by two reviewers for originality and scientific quality in the context of related research.
 Reviews generally are completed in 30-50 days with publication in the next available issue.

 JPBLHE will be published annually (Autumn).
-In addition special issues may appear e.g. related to PBL conferences or other PBL related events.
+In addition we strive to publish a special issue once a year based on a call for papers.
 If you have a suggestion for a special issue you are welcome to contact the editor.